Templates

 Important

 The number of curly braces pairs (two or three) is meaningful.
-Use them for the certain tags as it's presented in the table above.
+Please use them for the certain keys as presented in the table above.

-This documentation is created using an extended template that can be easily reused in other
+This documentation is created using an extended template that is intended to be reused in other

-documentation projects.
-The template file location is doc_src/templates/multipage.html
+writing projects.
+The template file location is doc_src/templates/multipage.html.

 The above templates, in conjunction with the corresponding CSS, produce responsive HTML documents that are adapted for both desktop and mobile devices.